jac307/MediaArtTutorials/IARTS1T03/WT-W3.md

 ## Assessment

-This Week 2 activity is **graded lightly** based on:
+This Week 3 activity is **graded lightly** based on:

 - Completion and effort
-- Clarity of **camera intention**
+- Clarity of **witnessing intention**
-- Thoughtful use of **point of view, framing, and composition**
+- Thoughtful use of vocabulary: POV, framing, composition, layers, blocking
-- Basic technical application of cameras and rendering in Blender
+- Technical application: multiple cameras + rendered images

 This is an exploratory exercise — **clarity and spatial thinking matter more than polish**.